Main content

 A great grease-nixing option is our Matte Finish Setting Spray.
 This breathable vegan mist instantly absorbs oil and reduces the appearance of shine.
 Best of all, it’ll keep makeup in place for up to 16 hours without settling into (and emphasizing) fine lines.

 It’s easy to think setting sprays are just a spray-and-go situation, but that’s not quite right.
-The distance you hold them and where you aim them can make all the difference.
+The distance you hold them from your face and where you aim them can make all the difference.
 Ahead are a few things to know when using setting sprays.

 • After applying all your makeup, reach for your preferred finishing spray and shake it thoroughly.